gouldsonium/lorerim-wiki/_support/safe-to-modify.md

 ### Better Third Person Selector
 - **Allowed Modifications:** Enabling/disabling features should be fine.

-### Leveling Freedom, Experience, Static Skill Leveling
-- **Allowed Modifications:** You can use these to tweak your XP/skill gain if you don't like my settings.

 ### Smoothcam
 - **Allowed Modifications:** Selecting a preset, modifying the shoulder swap key, etc.